How to add, remove, input fields with javascript

 On both span elements we have assigned an onclick event-listener.
 When we click on the first span which is the plus sign, a function named addField() will run and will create a new input field.

-That what i have to say is that the second span element is hidden by default by setting the display property to "none" in the css file.
+What i need to say is that the second span element is hidden by default by setting the display property to "none" in the css file.
 We are going to manipulate the span elements visibility in the javascript file.

 Every time we are going to create a new input field in the javascript code, we will create the exact same "field" div element and all the elements inside, and in the same order.